ccokee/IronDuCKie/README.md

 IronDuCKie is a project that allows you to control a USB HID keyboard device connected to a Raspberry Pi.
 The Raspberry Pi communicates with a microcontroller (e.g., Arduino Pro Micro or Teensy) acting as a USB HID keyboard device, using the UART protocol.
 You can send keycodes to the microcontroller either via SSH commands or by uploading a text file through the web interface.

-This project is brought to you by Sons Of Code, a group of hackers from León, Spain.
+This project is brought to you by Jorge Curbera & Sons Of Code, a group of hackers from León, Spain.

 ## Prerequisites